tier4/agnocast/docs/clang_tidy_suppression.md

 In the current logic, `reinterpret-cast` is essential.

+## cppcoreguidelines-pro-type-vararg, hicpp-vararg

+These cannot be resolved while using `ioctl`.

+## cppcoreguidelines-pro-type-union-access

+This is difficult to avoid, as it prohibits the use of `union`.

 ## google-build-using-namespace

 This cannot be resolved while using gmock-global.
 This is due to [this issue](https://github.com/apriorit/gmock-global/issues/5).